If you love hiking and exploring nature, there are several beautiful hiking trails in Huntsville, Alabama, for you to check out.

 5) Wade Mountain Nature Preserve

 They have a shaded pavilion that can be used as a spot for gatherings.
-You could also take a stroll the city of Huntsville’s wade mountain greenway that has a short, paved walking pathway.
+You could also take a stroll through the city of Huntsville’s Wade Mountain Greenway, which has a short, paved walking pathway.

-The trails, on the other hand, are – Devils racetrack that is a moderately easy climb, piney loop trail – which is also a pretty easy hike- Fleming trail and wade mountain greenway trails.
+On the other hand, the trails are – Devils Racetrack, which is a moderately easy climb; Piney Loop Trail – which is also a pretty easy hike- Fleming Trail; and Wade Mountain Greenway Trails.

 6) Flint River Green Way

-This is not actually one of the hiking trails in Huntsville Alabama per se, but a paved nature walk through the beautiful nature preserve.
+This is not one of the hiking trails in Huntsville but a paved nature walk through the beautiful nature preserve.

-You can have a gorgeous view of the flint river and path is crossed by the Hampton Cove Golf course.
-This trail or walk is pretty easy and can be done by senior citizens with walkers as well.
+You can have a gorgeous view of the Flint River, and the Hampton Cove Golf course crosses the path.
+This trail or walk is pretty easy and can be done by senior citizens with walkers.

-You could also take your pooch for a stroll or hike through the preserve but may find it a bit difficult to find water for them.
+You could also take your pup for a stroll or hike through the preserve, but you may find it a bit difficult to find water for them.
 Hence, make sure to carry water for your furry friend.

 7) Hays Nature Preserve

-This hiking trails in Huntsville Alabama is the largest and most undeveloped parklands.
-Hike from over 10 miles of trails across sloughs, bottomlands and swamps.
+These hiking trails in Huntsville are the most extensive and most undeveloped parklands.
+Hike from over 10 miles of trails across sloughs, bottomland, and swamps.

-You could find deer’s, rabbits and birds that are a part of the beautiful flora and fauna of the beautiful hardwood forest.
+You could find deer, rabbits, and birds that are a part of the beautiful flora and fauna of the beautiful hardwood forest.
 Explore the fields and discover the wetlands while also volunteering to preserve the nature around Huntsville.